react-navigation/react-navigation.github.io/versioned_docs/version-4.x/drawer-navigator.md

 - `gestureHandlerProps` - Props to pass to the underlying pan gesture handler.
 - `lazy` - Whether the screens should render the first time they are accessed.
 Defaults to `true`.
 Set it to `false` if you want to render all screens on initial render.
 - `unmountInactiveRoutes` - Whether a screen should be unmounted when navigating away from it.
 Defaults to `false`.
 - `contentComponent` - Component used to render the content of the drawer, for example, navigation items.
 Receives the `navigation` prop and `drawerOpenProgress` for the drawer.
-Defaults to `DrawerItems`.
+Defaults to `DrawerNavigationItems`.
 For more information, see below.
 - `contentOptions` - Configure the drawer content, see below.
 - `navigationOptions` - Navigation options for the navigator itself, to configure a parent navigator
 - `defaultNavigationOptions` - Default navigation options to use for screens